MoralisWeb3/firebase-extensions/streams/README.md

 **Step 4**: Deploy this extension: `firebase deploy --only extensions --project=<PROJECT_ID_OR_ALIAS>`

+Now you need to configure your streams in the Moralis admin panel.
+Check [our tutorial](https://docs.moralis.io/streams-api/integrations/firebase) or [our video tutorial](https://www.youtube.com/watch?v=EieJVLhpvsI).

 ## How do I setup a stream?

 Setup Moralis Stream using: